jsthomas/tidy_email/README.md

 # tidy_email

-This library wraps several different email services, to simplify the process of sending mail.
+This library wraps several different email services and simplifies the process of sending mail.

 The package `tidy_email` contains the definition for an email type and an email backend that can be used in tests (it accumulates emails in a list).
 An _email backend_ is simply a function that consumes a configuration object and produces a function for sending email.
-Other packages (e.g. `tidy_email_mailgun`) contain provider specific logic and depend on `tidy_email`.
+In `tidy_email` these email-sending functions have a consistent signature.
+Related packages (e.g. `tidy_email_mailgun`) contain provider specific logic and depend on `tidy_email`.

 Using `tidy_email` makes it easier to hide some details of your email provider from the rest of your application.
 This library can simplify